What’s the current schedule and pricing for project management certification courses on Grand Cayman?

 Where are the Grand Cayman PMP and CAPM courses offered?

 Unless otherwise specified, our courses are conducted on the 2nd Floor of the Fidelity Financial Centre, Unit 20, 1 Gecko Link, West Bay Road.
 However, we do sometimes change to other locations depending on the number of attendees and other factors.

 Why is the Key Consulting prep course longer than most others?

-While we focus solely on preparation for the PMP exam, we believe the best way to prepare is to understand the information in the Guide to Project Management Body of Knowledge – not just to remember a few key topics parrot-fashion.
+While we focus solely on preparation for the certification exam, we believe the best way to prepare is to understand the information in the Guide to Project Management Body of Knowledge – not just to remember a few key topics parrot-fashion.
 Gaining a understanding takes a little longer, but also improves learning and retention.

 Aren’t all prep courses basically the same?